true crime

 In Austin, Texas, there once was a frozen yoghurt chain store called 'I Can't Believe it's Yogurt'.

-Their names were Eliza Thomas, Jennifer Harbison, Sarah Harbison and Amy Ayers.
+Their names were Eliza Thomas, sisters Jennifer and Sarah Harbison, and Amy Ayers.

-The quadruple murders at the yoghurt shop have long haunted the city of Austin, with legal justice yet to be served.
-31 years later, police still hope DNA evidence will solve the case.
+The quadruple murders at the yoghurt shop have long haunted the city of Austin.

 Watch: the case unpacked 31 years later.
 Post continues below.